blackydev/Inject/README.md

-# Winter
+# Dependency Injection Helper Demo

-Winter is a library that provides a mechanism for dependency injection and allows easy management of the life cycle of objects.
+Dependency Injection Helper Demo is an experimental Java library created as part of a personal coding challenge.
+This project aims to demonstrate fundamental techniques of dependency injection and object lifecycle management in Java applications.
+Although not all lifecycle features are fully implemented, it serves as a valuable resource for learning and gaining experience.

 ## Example usage

 ```java
 class Launcher {
     public static void main(String[] args) {